 In addition, one of the really interesting characteristics about the Georgia Southern neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 1.7% of college-friendly places to live in the state of Georgia.

-Also, the Georgia Southern neighborhood stands out for having an average per capita income lower than 97.4% of the neighborhoods in the United States.
+Also, one of the unique characteristics of the Georgia Southern neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.4% of the neighborhoods in America.

 Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
 The Georgia Southern neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Georgia Southern neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 73.5% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.0% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.